TheCodingSheikh/kubecodex/docs/config-yaml.md

 - `srcPath`: The path in the repository
 - `srcTargetRevision`: The branch in the repository
 - `autoSync`: Whether to disable autoSync (enabled by default)
+- `createNamespace`: Whether to create the destination namespace if it does not exist (enabled by default)
+- `additionalSyncOptions`: Additional sync options for the Application.
+This can include Argo CD [sync options](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/) such as `Prune`, `ApplyOutOfSyncOnly`, etc.
 - `labels`: Additional labels for the Application
 - `annotations`: Additional annotations for the Application